Caste politics: Caste-based mobilisation

 A distinct feature of lower caste mobilization in North India is the importance of 'Sanskritization' as ideological grounds; by comparison, 'ethnicization' has been more prevalent in West and South India.
 Sanskritization refers to the process of emulation that lower castes may adopt, to enhance their status in society by mirroring Brahminical (upper caste) rituals and values.
 In contrast, ethnicization endeavors to establish a separate identity for a lower caste group because the objective is to produce "nonhierarchical social imaginaries."
 For instance, the Yadav caste group did not resort to inventing a Dravidian identity to position themselves against the Aryan identity, as leaders in the South and the West had done.
 Instead, the key logic was to enhance their status by identifying themselves within the Aryan group.
-At the same time, it is important to note that the two processes are not mutually exclusive and in fact, most leaders wanted to develop separate identities from the dominant culture.
+At the same time, the two processes are not mutually exclusive, and most leaders wanted to develop separate identities from the dominant culture.
 The prominent influence of Sanskritization meant that mobilizations in the North were restricted by conforming to the existing hierarchies, and in practical terms, this reinforced the dominance of elites within a specific region.